Jill Ellis: 2014 appointment as head coach

 The U.S. women's national team won four subsequent international friendly matches (9–0 against Thailand, 3–1 against the Netherlands, and 4–0 and 5–1 in two matches against Switzerland).
 The latter two friendlies featured the largest squad turnover of Ellis's tenure as she brought in 11 uncapped players, started or played 6 of them, and left several regular players out of camp.

 Before the friendly against Thailand, Ellis asked U.S. women's national team midfielder Megan Rapinoe not to kneel during the pre-game performance of the United States national anthem.
 Rapinoe had done so before matches with her National Women's Soccer League team, Seattle Reign FC, prior to camp in support of other professional athletes' similar protests.
 Despite Ellis's request, she did not punish Rapinoe after the game.

 On 7 July 2019 she led the United States Women's National Team to win its fourth World Cup and its second consecutive.
 In the final match against Netherlands in Lyon, France, the team won 2–0.
 The 2019 World Cup Champion Team beat the world record for most goals in a tournament with 26 goals.
 She became not only the first manager to win two Women's World Cup titles in history, but also the first national team coach, men's or women's, to have won two consecutive FIFA World Cup titles since Vittorio Pozzo guided Italy's men's national football team to two consecutive titles in both 1934 and 1938.

 On 30 July 2019, U.S. Soccer announced that Ellis would be stepping down as coach of the Women's National Team.
-She will remain with the team through the World Cup victory tour.
-Following her departure, she will continue to work with U.S. Soccer in the role of Ambassador.
+She remained with the team through the World Cup victory tour and continued to work with U.S. Soccer as an ambassador.

 Coaching record

+San Diego Wave FC President

+In June 2021, the National Women's Soccer League announced that Ellis would be the president of San Diego Wave FC, an expansion team, before their inaugural season.
+Ron Burkle, the San Diego Wave's owner, reportedly reached out to Ellis for consulting work, but she stated she wanted "to run the whole damn thing."
+Ellis soon appointed Casey Stoney as the first head coach and Molly Downtain as the first general manager.